 The department has a extremely high record of academic achievement, with a large proportion of students continuing to study undergraduate Business & Economics related degrees at leading UK universities or accessing a range of employment and apprenticeship opportunities.

 BEED aims to achieve the following:

-BEED consists of large, dedicated and resourced classrooms on the first floor of Gadsden building and in C Block.
-The teaching rooms are well equipped with a computer for each student in 2 PC rooms, featuring monitored access to the internet and school intranet.
+The department consists of large, dedicated and resourced classrooms on the first floor of Gadsden building and in C Block.
+The teaching rooms are well equipped with a computer for each student in 2 computer suites.
 A learning resource used to good effect is the interactive whiteboard, which allow students to engage in the learning through the use of modern technology.
-See the BEED VLE webpage for more resources.

 BEED has always placed large emphasis on offering experiences which add value to any student’s learning within the department.
 We are actively involved in;

-Mr Robinson is the head of BEED.
-Mr Robinson has overseen A level Economics for the past 4 years and has seen student numbers increase dramatically.
+Mr Robinson has been the is the head of department since 2010.
+Mr Robinson teaches most subjects across the department and specialises in teaching macroeconomics to sixth form economics students.
 Mr Robinson attended Nottingham University where he studied Economics.

-Miss Rasi joined Hayes in September 2014 and is now 2i/c in the department, largely overseeing the BTEC Business as well as teaching A level Business and Economics.
-She has been running her family business since she graduated, and 5 years ago became a teacher as well.
-Miss Rasi studied Maths and Business Studies.
+Ms Rasi joined Hayes in September 2014 and is now 2i/c in the department, largely overseeing the BTEC Business as well as teaching A level Business and Economics.
+She has been running her family business since she graduated alongside becoming a teacher.
+Ms Rasi studied Maths and Business Studies.

 Mr Hazlehurst joined the school in 2006 and is now Assistant Principal.
 Within our department he teaches all of our subjects across key stage 4 and 5.
 Currently, he is focusing upon Year 13 Economics, and Year 10 and 11 groups studying the Business GCSE.